Loopring/protocols/packages/loopring_v3/DESIGN.md

 ### Proof generation

 Haven't done much testing for this.
-From [thematter](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):
+From [Matter Labs](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):
 > [about circuits with 256 million constraints] "the computation took 20 minutes on a 72-core AWS server".

 > At the target latency of 5 min at 100 TPS we estimate the offchain part to be approximately 0.001 USD.
 This estimate is very conservative.